benofbrown/darksouls/DSIII_Low_Death.md

 - Kill *Anri* with a *Gold Pine Resin*, and the crystal lizard outside for another *Twinkling Titanite*.
 Homeward to Firelink.
 - Upgrade *Anri's Straight Sword* fully.
 - Reinforce estus and burn any bone shards you have.
-- Make sure you have a *Gold Pine Resin* and a *Blue Bug Pellet*.
-Two *Gold Pine Resin* if you are going to kill *Old Demon King*.
+- Make sure you have at least two *Gold Pine Resin* and a *Blue Bug Pellet*.
 - Warp to *Rosaria's Chamber*, join the covenant and reallocate stats to  *Vigour*: 40, *Dexterity*: 11, *Luck*: 30 and the rest in *Endurance*.
-- _Optional_: Kill *Old Demon King*.
-You should get enough souls for one or two levels.
+- Warp to *Demon Ruins* and kill *Old Demon King*, then warp back to *Firelink Shrine*.
+You should get enough souls for two levels.

 ## Phase III: Final Push